Flowing (1956 film): Book and film

 Aya Kōda's novel, which had been published one year prior to the film's release, described the events mainly from the perspective of Rika/Oharu, an educated woman, other than the rather simple character portrayed by Kinuyo Tanaka in the film.
 Also, the film enlarged the role of Katsuyo, thereby presenting two outside views onto the geisha milieu.
 Again, the ending differs in book and film: In the book, Rika accepts the offer to manage Otsatu's former house once the women have been removed.

 For her book, Kōda had used her own experiences she had made while working as a maid in a geisha house in Tokyo's Yanagibashi district in the early 1950s.

 Release

 Flowing was released in Japan on 20 November 1956.
-An English subtitle version was released in the United States on 13 May 1978 and again on 29 November 1985.
+An English subtitle version was released in the United States on 13 May 1978.

+Legacy

+Flowing was screened at the Museum of Modern Art in 1985 and at the Harvard Film Archive in 2005 as part of their retrospectives on Mikio Naruse.

 Awards

-Isuzu Yamada received the 1956 Blue Ribbon Award for Best Actress and the 1956 Mainichi Film Concours For Best Actress for Flowing, A Cat, Shozo, and Two Women and Boshizō, and the 1956 Kinema Junpo Award for Best Actress for Flowing and A Cat, Shozo, and Two Women.
+Isuzu Yamada received the 1956 Blue Ribbon Award for Best Actress, the 1956 Mainichi Film Concours For Best Actress (for Flowing, A Cat, Shozo, and Two Women and Boshizō), and the 1956 Kinema Junpo Award for Best Actress (for Flowing and A Cat, Shozo, and Two Women).